saintjcp/knowledge-base/crucible/teach-me-about-crucibles.md

 ## Should you mint a Crucible?

 That is for you to decide.
-Ensure you understand what could gain, what you could lose, and then weigh up whether you think it's a good choice for you.
+Ensure that you understand what you could gain, what you could lose, and then weigh up whether you think it's a good choice for you.

 #### The cost of minting